farhit1/formal-languages-practice/prac2/README.md

 ### Input format

-The first line should contain the number of rules in grammar, *N*.
+The first line should contain the number of rules in the grammar, *N*.
 Lines *2, ..., N+1* should contain rules.
 The *N+2*th line should contain the number of words to be checked, *M*.
 Lines *N+3, ..., N+M+2* should contain these words.